 Being a good leader isn’t all about talking and commanding.
 It’s more important to be able to listen to others and hear what they’re actually saying.
 That’s the only way to get proper feedback and understand your employees.
 Another important aspect is to read between the lines and pick up unspoken clues communicated by means of body language.

-Maintaining eye contact is essential for establishing an emotional connection, but a recent analysis has shown that adults make eye contact only 30% and 60% of the time in an average conversation, while the ideally it should be done between 60% and 70% of the time.
-So, the best advice for establishing meaningful and fruitful communication is to listen effectively and look your employees in the eye.
+Maintaining eye contact is essential for establishing an emotional connection.
+A recent analysis shows that adults make eye contact only 30% and 60% of the time in an average conversation.
+While ideally it should be done between 60% and 70% of the time.
+The advice for establishing meaningful and fruitful communication is to listen effectively and look your employees in the eye.

 True leaders have a vision and they encourage others to come up with and cherish their own visions.
 You should ask yourself if you’re capable of motivating others to reach their goals and their full potential.
 Many managers criticize their employees and expect to get better results, but this is wrong on so many levels.

 Namely, in order to help your employees give their best, you need to show them that their efforts don’t go unrecognized, as that’s one of the most common causes of workplace frustration.
 A survey by Gallup reports that only 45% of employed Americans are satisfied with the recognition they get at work.
 Make sure to let the members of your team know that you know how hard they try.
 This is a surefire way to build employee loyalty and increase engagement.

 Do You Know What Your Employees Think About You?

 This is crucial to the success of your business.
 Some statistics observe a stunning lack of emotional intelligence among business leaders, which is perceived as a really big issue for their employees.
 Many managers don’t ever ask themselves this important question, and many don’t even care what their employees think.